Originally published in November 2016 / Updated in March 2018

 So, most of the time, MapsMe was on the iPhone and we choose routes manually for a shorter distance, which worked perfectly.
 The latest update also includes hiking and biking, which is handy as it incorporates elevation charts.

 Coen also liked the nice-looking cartoon-like icons showing your current location when moving, as well as the speed.
 To our amazement it showed a bullet train icon when we used the train to get from Seoul to Busan.

 Roadmaps – Paper & Tourist Information maps

 For detailed maps we used local maps.
 Korea has tourist information centers all over the place, in cities, along highways, and they all have regional maps, many of them listing cultural sites as well.

-While most tourist information is in Korean, you can generally find information with both Korean and English.
+While most tourist information is in Korean, you can generally find information in both Korean and English.

 Guidebooks & other books

 We’ve become ambassadors of Insight Guides.
 Insight Guides focuses on sightseeing and comes with lots of beautiful pictures, which helps me get a feel for a place.
 In the back is a short overview with practical information of websites, addresses, and phone numbers.
 We are thrilled with this choice (buy the South Korean guidebook here).

 But, no matter what guidebook, it contains general information and well-known places.
 So, to get off the beaten track and to find lesser-known sites, we depend on: